Mereological essentialism

 In philosophy, mereological essentialism is a mereological thesis about the relationship between wholes, their parts, and the conditions of their persistence.
 According to mereological essentialism, objects have their parts necessarily.
-If an object were to lose or gain a part, it would cease to exist; it would no longer be the original object but a new and different one.
+If an object were to lose or gain a part, it would no longer be the original object.

 Definitions

 Mereological essentialism is typically taken to be a thesis about concrete material objects, but it may also be applied to abstract objects, such as a set or proposition.
 If mereological essentialism is correct, a proposition, or thought, has its parts essentially; in other words, it has ontological commitments to all its conceptual components.

 Endurantism and Perdurantism

 The two prominent, competing material models of mereological essentialism are endurantism and perdurantism.
 It is important to note that neither endurantism nor perdurantism imply mereological essentialism.
 One may advocate for either model without being committed to accepting mereological essentialism.
 Within an endurantist framework, objects are extended within space; they are collections of spatial parts.
 Objects persist through change (endure) by being wholly present at every instant of time.
 According to mereological essentialism, enduring objects have only their spatial parts essentially.
 Within a perdurantist framework, objects are extended through space-time; they have parts in both space and time.
 Under a framework that combines mereological essentialism and perdurantism, objects have both their temporal parts and spatial parts essentially.